billdueber/line_iterator/README.md

 # LineIterator

-A simple wrapper around a standard ruby File optimized for dealing with line-oriented text files.
+A simple iterator designed to deal easiy with line-oriented text files.

 ## Features

-* Automatically deal with files that end in .gz
+* Automatically deal with files that end in .gz (via zlib)
-* Skip forward and backward (when logical) by lines
+* Skip forward by lines
-* Allow line-oriented records (e.g., sets of lines separated by a blank line)
+* Allow line-oriented records (where, e.g., a record is a set of lines separated by a blank line, or where contiguous lines with a comman prefix are part of the same record)

 ## Installation